From Documentation to Destination

 A commercial invoice and description of goods are required for nearly all international shipments.
 This includes products for sale or resale, as well as items that aren't intended to be sold--like samples, returns, repairs, personal items, or gifts.

 Typed, written, or printed materials with no commercial value are generally classified as documents.
 These are duty and tax free and don't require a commercial invoice.
-Countries classify documents differently, so use our import/export tool to get country-specific information.
+Countries classify documents differently, so use our import/export tool to get country or territory-specific information.

 Sign up for email offers, insights, and industry news that can help improve your shipping.
 You can manage your preferences at any time.

 News and Insights to help you ship smarter